kennethreitz/bob-builder/README.md

-# bob-the-builder: Builds images, from your code.
+# bob-builder: builds images, from your code.

 UNDER DEVELOPMENT